Luke Raley Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.
+- The Guardians' 3.83 team ERA ranks fourth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (119 total, one per game).
+- Guardians pitchers combine to allow 120 home runs (one per game), the second-fewest in baseball.

-- His last appearance was on Monday against the Toronto Blue Jays, when the righty tossed seven scoreless innings while giving up just one hit.
+- His most recent time out came on Tuesday against the Toronto Blue Jays, when the righty went seven scoreless innings while allowing six hits.

-- The 24-year-old has an ERA of 2.90, with 8.9 strikeouts per nine innings, in nine games this season.
-Opponents have a .210 batting average against him.
+- The 24-year-old has a 2.92 ERA and 8.9 strikeouts per nine innings in 18 games this season, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.